-Lynda Leavitt, EdD is an Assistant Professor of Education.
+Lynda Leavitt, EdD is an Associate Professor of Educational Leadership.
 She teaches courses on Educational Leadership; Instructional Improvement Strategies and 21st Century Issues in Education.
 Her interests include globalization and the effects on education curriculum and instruction, school reform initiatives and the 21st century learner.
 She specializes in the area of global leadership competencies and is currently completing an interdisciplinary comparative analysis of global leadership competencies of International and American students on the Lindenwood campus.

-Meredith Marsh, PhD is an Assistant Professor of Geography.
+Meredith Marsh, PhD is an Associate Professor and Chair of History and Geography.
 She teaches courses on world regional geography, economic geography, the geography of food, and various courses related to geography education.
 Her research interests include geography education, geospatial literacy, as well as local and global agricultural and food production processes.

-Chryssa Sharp PhD is an Assistant Professor of International Business in Lindenwood University’s Robert W. Plaster School of Business and Entrepreneurship.
+Chryssa Sharp PhD is an Associate Professor of International Business in Lindenwood University’s Robert W. Plaster School of Business and Entrepreneurship.
 She earned a PhD in Management from the University of Calgary in Canada and an MBA in International Management from the Thunderbird School of Global Management.
 Dr. Sharp’s industry experiences encompass aspects of marketing, strategic planning and cross-cultural communications.
 She has also been involved with developing programs to support small business exporting.
 Dr. Sharp’s academic interests include the intersection of organizational behavior and strategic decision making, corporate discrimination and the globalization of higher education.
 Dr. Sharp has lived in Europe and Asia and has travelled in over thirty countries.